xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/website/en/index.markdown

 =========================================
 ${awards_table}

-DocFetcher has also received favorable user ratings on [its SourceForge.net page](http://sourceforge.net/projects/docfetcher/).
+DocFetcher has also received favorable user ratings on [our SourceForge.net page](http://sourceforge.net/projects/docfetcher/).

 Comparison To Other Desktop Search Applications
 ===============================================